defeo/aws/_tutorials/websockets.md

    API, dynamically present the user list in the browser as a `<table>` containing one row per user.

    Test using several tabs.
-You can also ask a fried to connect to your app.
+You can also ask a friend to connect to your app.

    **Hint:** for convenience, it is best to write a function, say